dimtr/PyDataEHV_workshop/README.md

 The [Image Generation](https://github.com/dimtr/PyDataEHV_workshop/tree/master/Image%20Generation) directory contains the notebooks for image generation using VAE and GAN trained on Fashion MNIST dataset by ZalandoResearch.

+References for the Image Generation Part can be found in the slides and the notebooks.

 The [Text Generation](https://github.com/dimtr/PyDataEHV_workshop/tree/master/TextGeneration) directory contains the notebooks for text generation based on RNN and LSTM trained on Shakespeare and Sherlock Holmes text dataset.
 The text data can be found in the [datasets](https://github.com/dimtr/PyDataEHV_workshop/tree/master/TextGeneration/datasets) directory.
 Several checkpoints are included to skip the training step.
 Load the appropriate checkpoint and generate conditional or unconditional texts in Shakespeare style.